-21 IFW/MNAP's August 31, 2007 comments include a recommendation to remove from development zoning (1) the D-GN2M zone on the north shore of Burnham Pond in order to protect the overland movement of deer between two large mapped deer wintering areas, and (2) the D-GN2M zone on Indian Pond in order to maintain the functions of a significant habitat corridor that exists between the land east of Indian Pond and west of Big Moose Mountain.
-Staff/consultants believe that development in these zones can be designed to avoid impacts to wildlife travel corridors (e.g., by locating development along the northeast shore of Burnham Pond and permitting ingress and egress only from Route 6/15 immediately to the east, and thereby entirely avoiding the travel corridor).
-Therefore, staff/consultants recommend that development in this area must be specifically designed so as to not obstruct the overland movement of wildlife, and that such a showing must be made upon the filing of a long-term development plan (see recommendations, Planning and Design Components within Development Areas).
+&lt;sup>21 IFW/MNAP's August 31, 2007 comments include a recommendation to remove from development zoning (1) the D-GN2M zone on the north shore of Burnham Pond in order to protect the overland movement of deer between two large mapped deer wintering areas, and (2) the D-GN2M zone on Indian Pond in order to maintain the functions of a significant habitat corridor that exists between the land east of Indian Pond and west of Big Moose Mountain.
+Development in these zones can be designed to avoid impacts to wildlife travel corridors (e.g., by locating development along the northeast shore of Burnham Pond and permitting ingress and egress only from Route 6/15 immediately to the east, and thereby entirely avoiding the travel corridor).
+Therefore, development in this area must be specifically designed so as to not obstruct the overland movement of wildlife, and such a showing must be made upon the filing of a long-term development plan (see Planning and Design Components within Development Areas, p 54).
 IFW/MNAP's August 31, 2007 comments also include a recommendation to remove from development zoning "the small DWA in higher elevations" of Moose Mountain (p.
 12).
 However, this DWA is not mapped or zoned as such and the area in question appears to be within a relatively steep area of the mountain, where development can be designed to avoid direct impacts.
-Therefore, staff/consultants recommend that the long-term development plan be required to inventory this area and design development to avoid any impacts to wildlife and other natural resources.
+Therefore, the long-term development plan should include a requirement to inventory this area and design development to avoid any impacts to wildlife and other natural resources.

-Concept Plan Proposal Recommendations Land use zoning D-GN2M (Resort Development) zone: Accommodates a broad mix of recreational, commercial and residential uses, and allows larger scale development associated with resort development.
-22 Areas described as suitable only for "low impact" development would have exact same zoning as remainder of resort development zone.
-23 M-GNM (General Management) zone : Prohibits, inter alia , residential development.
+Land use zoning D-GN2M (Resort Development) zone : Accommodates a broad mix of recreational, commercial and residential uses, and allows larger scale development associated with resort development.
+Areas described as suitable only for "low impact" development would have exact same zoning as remainder of resort development zone.
+M-GNM (General Management) zone : Prohibits, inter alia , residential development.
 Replace D-GN2M zone on Indian Pond with a new Primitive Resort Development (D-MH-PR) zone that would (1) restrict permitted uses to primitive resort uses and facilities modeled on the intensity and type characterized by LURC's current definition for commercial sporting camps and (2) prohibit subdivision of land.
-24 Replace remaining recommended development area with new D-MH-RT zone that would (1) require nature-based resort-related development (i.e. residential and/or resort accommodation units would be allowed only with a resort core), and (2) require employee housing to satisfy employee housing needs (if any) created by short-term units.
-25 Add area proposed for M-GNM zoning to Balance conservation easement acreage.
+Replace remaining development area with new D-MH-RT zone that would (1) require nature-based resort-related development (i.e. residential and/or resort accommodation units would be allowed only with a resort core), and (2) require employee housing to satisfy employee housing needs (if any) created by short- term units.
+Add area proposed for M-GNM zoning to Balance conservation easement acreage.